 He just grinned happily and she gave up.
 As we drove away we all erupted into laughter.

-We went to the lighthouse at the tip of the cape and took some photos.
+So we went to the lighthouse at the tip of the cape and took some photos.

 The sun was going down and we debated weather to go down the trail toward the beach and find somewhere to set up the tents, or to unroll our sleeping mats and sleep in the toilet block.
 We ended up sleeping in the women’s toilet block next to the car park at Cape Reinga.
 Not the most promising of starts to an adventure.